ceminess/hugo-theme-hello-friend-ng-cloudflare-comments/README.md

 ### Built-in shortcodes

-Of course you are able to use all default shortcodes from hugo (https://gohugo.io/content-management/shortcodes/).
+Of course, you are able to use all default shortcodes from hugo (https://gohugo.io/content-management/shortcodes/).

 #### image